hslu-ige-laes/lora-devices-ttn/docs/sensors/dragino-lds02.md

 - The payload formatter should already be preset.
 If not, you can copy/paste it from below

 ---

+## Optional Settings

+### Change TDC (Transmit Time Interval resp.
+Keep Alive Interval)
+In some cases, the sensor has sent incorrect values.
+This can be remedied by reducing the TDC.

+By default, the sensor sends a status message every day.
+This interval can be reduced to 1 hour (3600s -> HEX E10) as follows:

+1. In the TTN Console on the device view, select the device and change to the tab `Messaging`, select `Downlink`
+2. Change the `FPort to 1`
+3. Copy/paste the payload from the examples below, e.g. `01 00 0E 10` into the `Payload` field
+4. Press `Send`
+5. In the `Data` tab you should now see the scheduled telegram.
+The wisely sensor only receives downlink data after a transmission.
+Therefore wait max 1 day or manually open/close the window to trigger a new transmission.

+---

 ## Payload formatter

 ```javascript